opentracing-contrib/csharp-grpc/README.md

 A `ServerTracingInterceptor` uses default settings, which you can override by creating it using a `ServerTracingInterceptor.Builder`.

+- `WithOperationName(IOperationNameConstructor operationName)`: Define how the operation name is constructed for all spans created for this intercepted server.
+Default is the name of the RPC method.
+More details in the `Operation Name` section.
 - `WithStreaming()`: Logs to the server span whenever a message is received. *Note:* This package supports streaming but has not been rigorously tested.
 If you come across any issues, please let us know.
 - `WithVerbosity()`: Logs to the server span additional events, such as message received, headers received and call complete.
 Default only logs if a call is cancelled.
 - `WithTracedAttributes(params ServerRequestAttribute[] attrs)`: Sets tags on the server span in case you want to track information about the RPC call.